 "From the start the only official explanation was a simplistic one: The disaster was blamed on the error of just one man, alone in the mountains, who was alleged to have applied an insufficient number of brakes when parking his train.
 And from the start I decided that this time I would uncover the truth: Who had made it possible for one man, by himself, a single employee on the bottom rung of the hierarchy, to be allowed to leave the keys on the seat of a locomotive hauling seventy-two bombs along defective track and to leave it running all night?"

 A Train In the Night sets out the story in two parts: The First Heartbreak and The Second Heartbreak.
-In The First Heartbreak the stage initially with the situation in Nantes and the mayor doing his due diligence in checking to see if MMA and CP were sanctioned to use the one man crew on an oil train travelling on rotted rails.
-The decisions that will result in the deaths of forty-seven people in Lac-Megantic were made thousands of miles away and began decades and even centuries before.
+The First Heartbreak describes the situation in Nantes with the mayor doing his due diligence in checking to see if MMA and CP were sanctioned to use the one man crew on an oil train travelling on rotted rails.
+The decisions that will result in the deaths of forty-seven people in Lac-Megantic, were made thousands of miles away and began decades and even centuries before.
+These decisions have their foundation in greed, without care for the people who lived on the land to the people who work in the various companies involved in resource extraction and shipping.
 From stripping Indigenous peoples of the rights to their land to access the mineral rights below that land, to modern-day fracking in North Dakota, to the hostile takeover of CP Rail where sky-high dividends and profits were possible as a result of cuts to the workforce and safety measures, each play their part.
 Readers then follow CP Train 606-282 with its hazardous cargo of oil to Lac-Megantic, Quebec.
 At each step of the journey, Saint-Cerny informs her readers on the safety rules breached, and how any employee who questioned those breaches was simply told to move along.

-In The Second Heartbreak, Saint-Cerny exposes the events after the derailment, an expose of corruption, greed and complicity, of lies. and broken laws.
+In The Second Heartbreak, Saint-Cerny describes the events after the derailment: it is an expose of further corruption, greed and complicity, of lies. and broken laws.
 It is about the false narrative of the derailment, the miscarriage of justice in blaming one individual who had no recourse to do otherwise, and the successful efforts of the Canadian government to thwart any kind of inquiry or investigation into the tragedy.
-Saint-Cerny doesn't shrink from naming names, from the unrepentant MMA CEO Edward Burkhardt, to the Canadian Ministers of Transport Denis Lebel (2011-2013) and John Baird (2008-2013), to Hunter Harrison CEO of CP Rail (2012 - 2017) Canadian astronaut and Minister of Transport (2015-2021) who blocked both federal and public inquiries into the disaster.
+Saint-Cerny doesn't shrink from naming names, from the unrepentant MMA CEO Edward Burkhardt, to the Canadian Ministers of Transport Denis Lebel (2011-2013) and John Baird (2008-2013), to Hunter Harrison CEO of CP Rail (2012 - 2017) Canadian astronaut and Minister of Transport, Marc Garneau (2015-2021) who blocked both federal and public inquiries into the disaster.

-The author also shows how Milton Freedman's "Shock Strategy" was implemented in the town of Lac-Megantic, by "consultants" shown as birds, whose goal is to remake the town without any real changes to prevent the recurrence of another derailment.
+The author also shows how Milton Freedman's "Shock Strategy" was implemented in the town of Lac-Megantic, by "consultants" portrayed as birds in the novel, whose goal is to remake the town without any real changes to prevent the recurrence of another derailment.
 This is done while highlighting the voices of the people who simply want what's left of their town back.

 A Train In The Night is informative and timely considering the recent event in East Palestine, Ohio.
 As Saint-Cerny points out in her short piece at the back of this graphic nonfiction, "Digging up the truth is one of the few weapons..." that can be used to prevent future tragedies.